rupatel/zillow-price-prediction/README.md

 # Zillow Price Prediction Using Spark MLlib Random Forest

-Data sets are generally quite large, taxing capacity of main memory, local disk, and even remote disk.​ A single machine can no more be used to train such big datasets using libraries like sci-kit learn​ With the popularity of open source tools such as Spark MLlib, it has become relatively simple to implement distributed machine learning models such as Random forest which is massively parallelizable. ​In this project, we would mine Zillow's dataset to estimate log error of Zestimate using Spark MLlib's Random Forest Regressor.​
+Data sets are generally quite large, taxing capacity of main memory, local disk, and even remote disk.​ A single machine can no more be used to train such big datasets using libraries like sci-kit learn.​ With the popularity of open source tools such as Spark MLlib, it has become relatively simple to implement distributed machine learning models such as Random forest which is massively parallelizable. ​In this project, we would mine Zillow's dataset to estimate log error of Zestimate using Spark MLlib's Random Forest Regressor.​